 Deposit replacement programs

-- Pros for renters: No large upfront deposit; simplifies the move-in.
+- Pros for renters: No large deposit; smooth move-in.

 Pay-as-you-go deposit models